Procainamide: Mechanism of action

 Procainamide works as an anti-arrhythmic agent and is used to treat cardiac arrhythmia.
 It induces rapid block of the batrachotoxin (BTX)-activated sodium channels of the heart muscle and acts as antagonist to long-gating closures.
 The block is voltage-dependent and can occur from both sides; either from the intracellular or the extracellular side.
 Blocking from the extracellular side is weaker than from the intracellular side because it occurs via the hydrophobic pathway.
 Procainamide is present in charged form and probably requires a direct hydrophobic access to the binding site for blocking of the channel.
 Furthermore, blocking of the channel shows a decreased voltage sensitivity, which may result from the loss of voltage dependence of the blocking rate.
 Due to its charged and hydrophilic form, procainamide has its effect from the internal side, where it causes blockage of voltage-dependent, open channels.
 With increasing concentration of procainamide, the frequency of long blockage becomes less without the duration of blockage being affected.
 The rate of fast blocking is determined by the membrane depolarization.
 Membrane depolarization leads to increased blocking and decreased unblocking of the channels.
 Procainamide slows the conduction velocity and increases the refractory period, such that the maximal rate of depolarization is reduced.
+It is also said to be a selective muscarinic acetylcholine M3 receptor antagonist.